 Applicants must meet the following requirements to be eligible to apply:

 - Be a resident of Minnesota, North Dakota, or South Dakota.

 - Be a descendant of the Atlantic slave trade, including the Caribbean, North, Central, and South America.
 Descendants of formerly enslaved people who repatriated to Africa are also eligible.

 These resources can be used for several wealth-building projects, including housing, education, financial well-being, healing, and economic justice—and we encourage all applicants to identify the area of focus that best suits their path to building Black wealth.

-The Open Road Fund application will open on June, 19, 2023.
 All applicants must complete the application process by identifying their project or intent for the $50,000 grant to be considered.
-Applications close for the fund on July 28, 2023.
+Applications for the fund are closed and will re-open Summer 2024.